raspberrypilearning/temperature-log/worksheet.md

 temp = float(findall("\d+\.\d+",temp)[0])
 ```

-1. But you'll definately want to place it all in a function:
+1. But you'll definitely want to place it all in a function:

 ``` python
 from subprocess import check_output